dbturner/raisethebar/chapters/chapter1.md

 </opt>

 <opt text="the number in each group varies between 29-219 mussels" correct="true">
-Good job!
-The sample sizes for each group (N) are given at the top of the graph and clearly show the sample size varies among rivers and years.
+The sample size for each group (N) is given at the top of the graph.
+The sample size varies among rivers and years.
 </opt>

 </choice>